-CGU
+2023 CGU

-21%
+Average gross margin 28%

-17%
+Discount rate 17%

 These key assumptions have been used for the analysis of the CGU within the operating segments.
 The values assigned to the key assumptions represent directors' assessment of future trends in the trusted identification industry and are based on both external sources and internal sources (historical data).